 In presenting our Condensed Consolidated Financial Statements in conformity with generally accepted accounting principles, we are required to make estimates and assumptions that affect the amounts reported therein.
 Several of the estimates and assumptions we are required to make relate to matters that are inherently uncertain as they pertain to future events.
 However, events that are outside of our control cannot be predicted and, as such, they cannot be contemplated in evaluating such estimates and assumptions.
 If there is a significant unfavorable change to current conditions, it could result in a material impact to our consolidated results of operations, financial position, and liquidity.
-We believe that the estimates and assumptions we used when preparing our Condensed Consolidated Financial Statements were the most appropriate at that time.
-These Condensed Consolidated Financial Statements should be read in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited Consolidated Financial Statements included in the Annual Report on Form 10-K filed with the SEC on February 21, 2024, which includes a description of our critical accounting estimates that involve subjective and complex judgments that could potentially affect reported results.
+We believe that the estimates and assumptions we used when preparing our Condensed Consolidated Financial Statements should be read in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited Consolidated Financial Statements included in the Annual Report on Form 10-K filed with the SEC on February 21, 2024, which includes a description of our critical accounting estimates that involve subjective and complex judgments that could potentially affect reported results.
+There have been no material changes to these critical accounting estimates since the filing of the Annual Report on Form 10-K for the year ended December 31, 2023.